 1.5.
 Thus, Instrumental music was very much a part of the Samgita; and, it also enjoyed an important part in the play-production.
 Instruments from behind the screen or on the stage were played to accompany various songs; to heighten the effect of the mood suggested by the scene; to better articulate different gestures; and, to accompany dance and dance-like movements.

 2.2.
-Of these, the stringed and wind- instruments that produced flow of pleasant notes seemed to be the favoured ones; and were grouped with the singers.
-And in the music on the stage and behind the curtain, the string instruments were more important.
+Of these, the stringed and wind- instruments that produced flow of pleasant notes seemed to be the favored ones; and, were grouped with the singers.
+And, in the music on the stage and behind the curtain, the string instruments were more important.

 2.4.
 As Abhinavagupta said; The Gita (song), Vadya (instruments) and Natya (enactment of play) should, ideally, coordinate and perform harmoniously – supporting and strengthening each other with great relish.
 And, the three Kutapa-s, in combination should suggest a seamless movement like a circle of fire (Alaata chakra); and should brighten (Ujjvalayati) the stage.